 All application materials must be submitted in English.
 Applicants are responsible to submit all required materials by the deadline.
 Incomplete applications will not be evaluated for possible funding.
 Each researcher may not submit proposals to more than two GRRI programs in any given year.

 For the Postdoctoral Fellowship applications ONLY, the application deadline is December 18, 2017.
-(The deadline for all other programs is October 16, 2017).
-Applications for Round 2 funding will open in Fall 2017.
-Contact email@example.com with any questions.
+(The deadline for all other programs was October 16, 2017).